 The nominees in each electoral division who receive the highest number of votes for the number of division seats available will become Delegates.
 In the case of a tie, years of service will be the decisive factor in the election of a Delegate.

 Write-in votes are permitted for the election of Delegates.
-No name written upon a ballot in the Delegate election shall be counted for an office unless, the candidate, whose name has been written on the ballot, agrees to accept his or her nomination and serve if elected.
+Names written on a ballot in the Delegate election must not be counted for an office unless the candidate, whose name has been written on the ballot, agrees to accept their nomination and serve if elected.

 c.
 Electoral Divisions